Boris Skossyreff: Other enterprises

 In 1932, Skossyreff registered "Boris de Skossyreff: import - export, representation" in Santa Marta, Colombia.
 During this period, he was said to have learned Spanish, which he later utilised in Andorra.

 First stay in Andorra

 On his first visit to Andorra, Skossyreff took up residence in the village of Santa Coloma d'Andorra, near Sant Julià de Lòria.
 During this visit, he was believed to have begun planning his "coup", having had extensive conversations with peasants, artisans and politicians across Andorra.

-On the 17 May 1934, Skossyreff presented the former court prosecutor and other advisers to the Council of the Valleys (former name of the government of Andorra) a document laden with his suggestions, in which he justified his intentions of rule.
+On the 17 May 1934, Skossyreff presented the former court prosecutor and other advisers to the General Council of the Valleys (former name of the government of Andorra) a document laden with his suggestions, in which he justified his intentions of rule.
 His attempt was ridiculed by Council members, who were quoted as responding: "he should not meddle in political affairs in the Valleys [of Andorra]; and that, in the event of a repeat offence, this [Council] reserves the right to raise complaints to the competent Authority so that it applies the sanctions that will be deserved. recurrent".